openebs/website/website/src/blogs/2018-10-22-running-openebs-on-custom-rancher-cluster.md

 - As part of the startup of the node, iscsi was already installed and running on the node.
 - Kubelet startup doesn’t start the iscsid as it is already running on the node.
 - When volume login is initiated, iscsiadm from kubelet is trying to contact the iscsid (running on the host) to initiate the connection.
-The version doesn’t match that results in an error from iscsid to iscsiadm and prints *12 — module not loaded.*
+The version doesn’t match that results in an error from iscsid to iscsiadm and prints `12 — module not loaded`.

 **Recovery Step:**